Object Pool

 // Asynchronous initialization

-await GameObjectPoolHelper.InitPoolWithPathAsync(string poolName, string assetPath, int size, PoolInflationType type = PoolInflationType.DOUBLE);
+await GameObjectPoolHelper.InitPoolWithPathAsync(string poolName, string assetPath, int size, PoolInflationType type = PoolInflationType.DOUBLE);2.
+Get Object

 csharp